TheThingsNetwork/lorawan-stack/doc/content/reference/end-device-templates/assigning-euis.md

 ## Example

-This example illustrates creating a device profile template, assigning 5 `DevEUI`s and creating them in your TTN Stack application.
+This example illustrates creating a device profile template, assigning 5 `DevEUI`s and creating them in your The Things Stack application.

 First, create a mapping file with a device profile in `profile.json`: